telefonicaid/fiware-livedemoapp/README.md

 In particular, this repository contains the pieces of code developed by Telefónica I+D, other pieces (developed by other partners in the project) are available in the following locations:

 * historymod module.
-Developed by Universidad Politécnica de Madrid (UPM).
-(URL to be provided)
+Developed by Universidad Politécnica de Madrid (UPM). https://github.com/wirecloud-fiware/historymod
 * Wirecloud mashup.
-Developed by Universidad Politécnica de Madrid (UPM).
-(URL to be provided)
+Developed by Universidad Politécnica de Madrid (UPM). https://github.com/wirecloud-fiware/live-demo-macs
 * Complex Event Processing (CEP) Rules (developed by IBM): https://forge.fi-ware.eu/scmrepos/svn/fiware/trunk/FI-WARE/Data/CEP/rule-examples/

 Familiarity with LiveDemo architecture in general is required in order to fully understand this